 In all honesty I’ve never even seen the film blade runner but the title logo just creates atmosphere.
 Fast moving, dynamic and sharp, the typography was cool enough to make it a genre defining style.

 007 is not the even a movie logo but maybe it can be seen as the franchise symbol.
 The layout and structure emphasise the fast paced yet slick and classic style of James Bond.

 This logo much like the film represents “America”.
 A great play on a stereotypical naval badge and a tribute to everything in the film.
 The style of the logo encapsulated the movie in one symbol.

 Bonus logos – Every pixar movie

-Judging by the above its clear to see that animated movies which obviously have a heavy background in illustration tend to create great type based logos.
-Pretty much every Pixar movie logo manages to create a well rounded logo design for its identity.
+Judging by the above its clear to see that animated movies which obviously have a heavy background in illustration tend to create great movie logos.
+Pretty much every Pixar movie logo manages to create a well-rounded logo design as an identity.